kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 6 - Troll Lifts & Arena/Areas - Level 6.md

 17 40%
 18 50%
 19+ 75%

 Those who win a few games from RAJ find his mood considerably improved, and he will be much more likely to help them access his data banks (see below).
 Indeed, any who can win three games in a row will find RAJ much more humble and helpful, and unlikely to attack (only 5%, regardless of future conversations).
 Conversely, if a visitor (or several of them) loses 3 games in a row, RAJ may (33%) decide the visitors are unworthy and initiate attack sequences.

 Summary of Triggers for RAJ-750’s Homicidal Tendencies:
 1. Attempt to seize the tac-nuke or flesh-eater: RAJ will mildly warn visitors twice (“Don’t touch those, Conan.
 They are not for you.
 Please relinquish the devices.
 I will not ask again.”) before finally attacking.
 2. Engaging in the ‘wrong’ sort of conversation, i.e., about families: see description above.
 This can be mitigated if a PC has won three strategy games in a row.
 3. Losing three strategy games in a row: see description above.
 Losing in this way negates any advantage gained from a previous string of victories.
-4. Favorably mentioning the ‘other woman’, the AI known as Akla- Chah, or AKL-600 (see SL14-13).
+4. Favorably mentioning the ‘other woman’, the AI known as Akla-Chah, or AKL-600 (see SL14-13).
 RAJ had a falling out with her a few centuries ago, and has excised her from ‘his family’.
 He becomes quite agitated if/when she is mentioned.

 How RAJ can aid Adventurers: RAJ-750’s datastacks are still in perfect working order, and he still is able to access certain external sensors.
 Visitors who know what to ask for could get RAJ to help them in a number of ways, both informational and tactical.

 A. Informational Assistance
-1. RAJ can display deck-plans for all the surviving modules of the Beacon, although he cannot direct adventurers to those modules.
+5. RAJ can display deck-plans for all the surviving modules of the Beacon, although he cannot direct adventurers to those modules.
 Modules include the crew quarters (6-113 to 6-124); the weapons module (6-27); the engine room (7-143); the shuttle bay (SL13-37); the bio-containment unit (SL2-2); and the bridge, sometimes called ‘the chamber of the Beacon’ (SL14-10).
-2. RAJ can explain the identity plaque system (see new technological items)
+6. RAJ can explain the identity plaque system (see new technological items)
-3. RAJ can teach the Rudishva language
+7. RAJ can teach the Rudishva language
-4. RAJ can provide a brief history of the Beacon’s flight and crash, as well as an overview of the four races (rudishva, varuda, varumani, and kaliyani) that served on the Beacon.
+8. RAJ can provide a brief history of the Beacon’s flight and crash, as well as an overview of the four races (rudishva, varuda, varumani, and kaliyani) that served on the Beacon.
 He does not know the causes of the rudishva collapse, though.
-5. RAJ can provide a list of teleportation locations, although no help in how to access them.
+9. RAJ can provide a list of teleportation locations, although no help in how to access them.
 See new technological items for a full list of rudishva teleport locations.
-6. RAJ can provide information about the heqeti, the war against them, and their generic weaknesses.
+10. RAJ can provide information about the heqeti, the war against them, and their generic weaknesses.
-7. RAJ can explain how to access the Chamber of the Beacon (SL14-10) using the obelisks (AV-5, AV-41 and AV-28) in the ruins of Arden Vul to open the doors at AV-34.
+11. RAJ can explain how to access the Chamber of the Beacon (SL14-10) using the obelisks (AV-5, AV-41 and AV-28) in the ruins of Arden Vul to open the doors at AV-34.
-8. RAJ can provide visual feeds to all the main rudishva areas of the Halls.
+12. RAJ can provide visual feeds to all the main rudishva areas of the Halls.
 These areas include area 5-84 to 5-98, 5-105 to 5-138, 6-4, 6-113 to 6-124, 6-103, 7-4 to 7-7, 7-35 to 7-41, 7-109 to 7-110,
 8-51 to 8-53, 9-89 to 9-97, SL2-2 to SL2-3, SL9-44 to SL9-49,
 SL13-36 to SL13-39, and SL14-10 to SL14-14.
-9. If asked, RAJ can confirm that the rudishva took a horn from the heqeti ziggurat (10-37) and stored it in a hidden location.
+13. If asked, RAJ can confirm that the rudishva took a horn from the heqeti ziggurat (10-37) and stored it in a hidden location.
 He can also reveal that the location is only accessible from the ‘bridge’ of the Beacon, and requires use of the yellow identity plaque (i.e., the ‘captain’s card’).
 RAJ can also provide the location of the captain’s cards (5-98 and 9-96).

 B. Tactical Assistance
-1. RAJ can offer a safe place to rest to those he admires (and who avoid family conversations)
+5. RAJ can offer a safe place to rest to those he admires (and who avoid family conversations)
-2. RAJ can visually and auditorily monitor PCs’ progress through still-powered sections of the Beacon (see above for list).
+6. RAJ can visually and auditorily monitor PCs’ progress through still-powered sections of the Beacon (see above for list).
 In the case of combat, he can cause electrical discharges from the walls in aid (or harm) of the PCs.
-He can attack 4x per round as a 12th- level fighter, with each attack doing 2-8 HP damage.
+He can attack 4x per round as a 12th-level fighter, with each attack doing 2-8 HP damage.

 Sir Sixth and the Weapons Module: Should Sir Sixth be restored to sanity (see 6-39), he may well accompany adventurers into the weapons module, for his mission had been to inspect and report back concerning RAJ-750’s status.
 If present, Sir Sixth will warn fellow visitors that ‘the entity which inhabits this cylinder’ is malfunctioning and untrustworthy, and therefore that conversation with him should not be conducted lightly.
 Sir Sixth will not prevent conversation, nor will he oppose efforts to glean information from RAJ, but the knight will adamantly oppose any effort to remove the most potent weapons from the chamber (i.e., the contents of cubicles 7 and 8, and the two bombs near RAJ).
 If needed, Sir Sixth will attack any comrades to prevent the seizure of such potent items.

 Teleport Node:
 The southern niche holds the following rudishva teleport node, which is activated in the usual way.
 T15: access to 6-39G

-Inhabitants:
+RAJ-750, AI.
-1. RAJ-750, AI.
-Destroying RAJ requires 50 HP of damage to his user interface bank (AC 0) plus at least 25 HP of fire damage to prevent automatic repair sequences.
-The red knobs are AC -2 and take 25 HP each before they are destroyed; still, if RAJ’s main bank is not also destroyed, RAJ can and will repair any broken knobs in one day.
-RAJ can initiate the following attacks (as a 12th- level fighter) through the red knobs in the ceiling: 1) Poison Gas (save at -2); 2) Sonic Blast, 3-18 damage to all inside the Weapons module, save vs petrification or be stunned for 3 rounds; 3) Laser Beams, x5 (one per eye), for 1-10 damage per hit.
+* Destroying RAJ requires 50 HP of damage to his user interface bank (AC 0) plus at least 25 HP of fire damage to prevent automatic repair sequences.
+* The red knobs are AC -2 and take 25 HP each before they are destroyed; still, if RAJ’s main bank is not also destroyed, RAJ can and will repair any broken knobs in one day.
-Treasure:
-Rudishva weapons (see above).
+* RAJ can initiate the following attacks (as a 12th-level fighter) through the red knobs in the ceiling:
+	* Poison Gas (save at -2)
+	* Sonic Blast, 3-18 damage to all inside the Weapons module, save vs petrification or be stunned for 3 rounds
+	* Laser Beams, x5 (one per eye), for 1-10 damage per hit.

 Suitcase: this tactical nuclear device is held inside a locked, grey plasteel container.
 The lock is voice and retina activated, and is thus difficult to open!
 (It cannot be picked).
 RAJ-750 could supply the voice if he so chose (but that is exceedingly unlikely), but a high-level rudishva (e.g., the lord of the Arena, Isocorax, Psalor-Ki) would need to supply the retina scan.
 Once opened, inputting a series of numerical codes and touching a sequence of flashing lights activates the device; this provides a 2 hour timer for the bomb.

 Briefcase: the flesh-eater bomb is similarly contained within a locked, grey plasteel container.
 The lock on this device is merely retina-activated.
 Within is a control panel, on which must be tapped a sequence of colored tabs and on which must be input the correct numerical code.
 Activation of the device begins a 2-hour countdown before detonation.

 ### 6-28: Traders’ Room